OUR NEXT FESTIVAL FINALE CONCERT WILL BE ON SATURDAY 5TH OCTOBER 2019

 J.S.Bach: Jesu, Joy of Man’s Desiring | Sleepers, Wake! | Sheep may safely graze

 Download event poster Box Office opens in late May.

 About the performers

-The conductor for the evening is English tenor Roy Rashbrook, who has performed with some of Britain’s leading orchestras and choirs including The King’s Consort, the Orchestra of the Age of Enlightenment, the City of London Sinfonia an, the London Mozart Players.
+The conductor for the evening was English tenor Roy Rashbrook, who has performed with some of Britain’s leading orchestras and choirs including The King’s Consort, the Orchestra of the Age of Enlightenment, the City of London Sinfonia an, the London Mozart Players.
 Roy, who lives and teaches in Surrey, is a member of the choir of Saint Paul’s Cathedral and of The King’s Consort, as well as being conductor of the Guildford-based Chantry Singers and musical director of Hart Voices of Fleet.